ultraseedbox/USB-Docs/UltraSeedbox Applications/Deluge/Extra Guides/Installing Deluge Plugins.md

 This guide will teach you how to install Deluge plugins.
-Delige plugins extend the functionality of what Deluge provides, giving you more ways to automate processes or simplifying tasks.
+Deluge plugins extend the functionality of what Deluge provides, giving you more ways to automate processes or simplifying tasks.
 Take note that you need to check what plugin you download.
 Specifically:

 *   If the plugin is written for Deluge v.1.3.15
 *   It's written using python 2.7
-*   Its extention is `.egg`
+*   Its extension is `.egg`

 Also take note if your plugin can be accessed with the thin client or the web client.